Value of Having an Elevation Certificate

 - There is a 30-day waiting period between purchase and coverage becoming effective (with a few exceptions).

 - Flood insurance covers damage caused by rising water - building and contents coverage is provided in two separate policies, except when written as Preferred Risk.
-Coverage purchased as a requirement for getting a mortgage typically covers on the building, not the contents.
+Coverage purchased as a requirement for getting a mortgage typically covers just the building, not the contents.

 - Flood insurance pays up to $30,000 toward the cost of elevating a home if it was substantially damaged by the flood and is being required to elevate before being restored (view the Coverage D on the Dwelling form).